 Since St George is the patron saint of Catalonia it’s possible that Gaudi was thinking of the legend when he designed Casa Batllo.
 The colourful tiles on the curving roof look like a dragon’s scales whilst the tower beside it could be St George’s sword.
 The organic imagery carries on inside and outside the house.
 On the lower floors the facade is quite skeletal, explaining why locals call it the House of Bones.

 The glass and tile mosaic which covers the building glows as the light changes throughout the day.
 Definitely worth viewing from the outside and I wish we’d had time to visit the fantastical interiors too.
-NB Casa Batllo’s facade and Noble floor are being conserved and restored although the house is still open to the public.
-Check here for more info.
+The hallway and stairs look glorious!

 Click here to book fast track entry with a guided tour of Park Guell.